Arnauld/yamex/specs.md

 A **buy** limit order can only be executed at the **limit price or lower**, and a **sell** limit order can only be executed at the **limit price or higher**.
 Use of a Limit order helps ensure that the customer will not receive an execution at a price less favorable than the limit price.
 Use of a Limit order, however, does not guarantee an execution.

-* A buy limit order for IBM at $125 will buy shares of IBM at $125 or less.
+* A buy limit order for AAPL at $125 will buy shares of IBM at $125 or less.
-* A sell limit order for IBM at $125 will sell shares of IBM for $125 or more.
+* A sell limit order for AAPL at $125 will sell shares of IBM for $125 or more.
 * A limit order must have a Time in Force (TIF) value

 In our system we support Limit Orders with various time in force parameters.
 Fill-or-Kill (FoK), Immediate-or-Cancel (IoC) works the same way as for Market Orders.
 Good-Till Date or Good-Till-Cancel and Day Orders are valid until specified time requested by investor and cancelled after that.